Cyclic reduction densities for elliptic curves: Cyclic reduction density in the non-CM case

-The conjectural density $\delta_{E/K}$ in Theorem \ref{extendedSerre} has an explicit definition \eqref{deltaEK} that is ill-suited to determine either its approximate value or its vanishing.
+The explicit definition \eqref{deltaEK} of the conjectural density $\delta_{E/K}$ of cyclic reduction is ill-suited to determine either its approximate value or its vanishing.
 Theorem \ref{factorizationofdeltaEK} allows us to approximate it with high precision from fewer data, and to determine whether it vanishes.
-Its proof amounts to determining the entanglement of the division fields $K_\ell$, which, by the open image theorem of Serre \cite{Serre}, is `of finite nature' for $E$ without CM. \begin{defn} Let $F$ be a field and let $\mathcal{F}=\{F_n\}_{n\in X}$ a family of finite Galois extensions of $F$ inside an algebraic closure of $F$.
+Its proof amounts to determining the entanglement of the division fields $K_\ell$, which, by the open image theorem of Serre \cite{Serre}, is `of finite nature' for $E$ without CM. \begin{defn} Let $F$ be a field and let $\mathcal{F}=\{F_n\}_{n\in X}$ a family of Galois extensions of $F$ inside an algebraic closure of $F$.
 We call $\mathcal{F}$ linearly disjoint over $F$ if for the compositum $L$ of the fields $F_n$, the natural inclusion map